saadjs/saadjs/README.md

 ## 👋 Hey there!
-I'm Saad
+I'm Saad!

 ### 👨🏻‍💻 About Me

 💡 Thank you for checking out my profile.
 I am a tech enthusiast.
 I love to explore new things and develop interactive websites. \
-🎓 I'm currently studying Full Stack Development at App Academy. \
+😎 I am detail-oriented, self-driven personality with a zeal for creating beautiful projects. \
+🏔 I love nature, and I am inspired by scenic beauty.
+In my spare time, I enjoy travelling and long drives 🚘. \
-✉️ Shoot me an email at saad@saadshaikh.dev! and we can connect over a virtual coffee ☕️
+✉️ Shoot me an email at saad@saadshaikh.dev to connect over a virtual coffee ☕️

 ### 🛠 Skills